SAME2023NeurIPS/SAME/README.md

 python train_gnns.py datasets=mutag models=gin
 ```

-- One-Click run: use the following script to run the experiments thoroughly.
+- One-Click run: Use the following script to run the experiments thoroughly.
 The script will automatically run the experiments in the sparsity $[0.5,0.6,0.7,0.8]$.

 ```bash
 bash main.sh